 Year Actions 2018 In conjunction with Fannie Mae Single-Family efforts: Facilitate one rural housing roundtable with cross-functional industry representation to discuss, analyze, and solve the challenges facing high-needs rural populations.
 Establish a Fannie Mae Rural Housing Advisory Council with subcommittees representing each of these high-needs rural populations to gain a deeper understanding of the market challenges affecting these high-needs rural populations and discuss how these challenges can be met.
 Conduct one annual meeting of the Advisory Council to solicit guidance and information as Fannie Mae implements the activities outlined in the Plan.
-Participate in two key conferences as a means to network with key industry stakeholders and to communicate the "Duty to Serve" message. • Based on research and outreach results, create one multifamily Native American work-plan and one agricultural workers work-plan that will address key multifamily affordable housing issues, including, respectively, (1) identification of Native American and agricultural worker communities; (2) identification of the three top multifamily housing issues that need to be addressed in these communities; (3) two potential roles for Fannie Mae Multifamily in serving each of these communities; and (4) two key actions (e.g., reviewing Fannie Mae's current products to determine what potential changes could be made to increase liquidity to these populations, or survey lenders to document barriers to lending to these populations) that would enhance Fannie Mae's ability to serve the multifamily market for both populations.
+Participate in two key conferences as a means to network with key industry stakeholders and to communicate the "Duty to Serve" message.
+Based on research and outreach results, create one multifamily Native American work-plan and one agricultural workers work-plan that will address key multifamily affordable housing issues, including, respectively, (1) identification of Native American and agricultural worker communities; (2) identification of the three top multifamily housing issues that need to be addressed in these communities; (3) two potential roles for Fannie Mae Multifamily in serving each of these communities; and (4) two key actions (e.g., reviewing Fannie Mae's current products to determine what potential changes could be made to increase liquidity to these populations, or survey lenders to document barriers to lending to these populations) that would enhance Fannie Mae's ability to serve the multifamily market for both populations.
 As part of the outreach and product development work occurring in connection with purchasing rural loans from small financial institutions, determine if any of the small financial institutions have a focus on Native American or agricultural worker housing that can be leveraged to increase liquidity to Native Americans and agricultural workers.
 Identify three potential product enhancements (total) that could facilitate the provision of liquidity to Native Americans and agricultural workers to be submitted to Fannie Mae's internal product enhancement and development approval process for consideration during 2019.
-2019 Based on the work completed in 2018: Process at least one product enhancement identified in the work-plan through the internal product enhancement and development approval process that will facilitate the provision of liquidity to housing for Native Americans and agricultural workers, and implement the product enhancement(s). • Implement the two identified key actions from the work-plan that will enhance Fannie Mae's role and ability to serve the affordable housing needs of both Native Americans and agricultural workers.
+2019 Based on the work completed in 2018: Partner with a non-profit organization with deep experience and expertise with developing affordable rental housing for agricultural workers to deliver a robust technical assistance program to affordable developers who focus on agricultural worker housing.
+The assistance will provide training and consultation on the comprehensive process for multifamily financing and development, including the use of the USDA 514/516 Farmworker Housing Programs and Low-Income Housing Tax Credits.
+Partner with two non-profit organizations with deep experience and expertise with developing affordable rental housing for Native American communities to deliver a robust technical assistance program to tribes, tribal housing departments, and Tribally Designated Housing Entities.
+The assistance will provide training and consultation on the comprehensive process for multifamily financing and development, including the use of the HUD funding programs and Low-Income Housing Tax Credits.
+Implement the two identified key actions from the work-plan that will enhance Fannie Mae's role and ability to serve the affordable housing needs of both Native Americans and agricultural workers.
+Revise and document updated work-plans including considering proposing additional product enhancements or key actions and confirming loan purchase Baselines and goals for 2020.